Best Free Wedding Seating Chart Tools in 2026

 Which Tool Should You Use?

 If your wedding is under 40 people and you just need something simple, SeatPlanning.com gets the job done quickly.
-If you are a professional planner managing events at scale, AllSeated is worth the learning curve.
+If you are a professional planner managing events at scale across multiple venues, Prismm is worth a demo.
+Seatplan.io is a reasonable choice if you have a small guest count and are comfortable doing every seat assignment by hand, but if you want AI to handle the first pass on a 100+ guest list, you will quickly outgrow it.

 The best seating chart tool is the one you actually finish using.
 Complexity that gets in the way of the task is not a feature.